apache/cordova-docs/docs/en/edge/cordova/events/events.resume.md

 iOS Quirks
 --------------------------
-Any calls to console.log during your **pause** event handler will be run now when the app resumes, see the iOS Quirks section for the **pause** event for an explanation.

-- __active__ event

-    This iOS specific event is available as a variant of the **resume** event, and is often used to detect when the "Lock" button has been pressed to unlock the device when your app is the foreground app.
-If your app (and device) is enabled for multi-tasking, this will be paired with a subsequent **resume** event, but only under iOS 5 (effectively all "locked" apps in iOS 5 that have multi-tasking enabled are put to the background).

-    Under iOS 5,  if you want your app to still run when the device is locked, you will have to disable multi-tasking (UIApplicationExitsOnSuspend - YES) for your app.
-This is different when you are on iOS 4 - to have your app run when the device is locked, the multi-tasking setting for your app does not matter.

-- __resume__ event

-    Interactive functions like alert() when the resume event fires will need to be wrapped in a setTimeout call with a timeout value of zero, or else the app will hang. e.g.
+When called from a `resume` event handler, interactive functions such as `alert()` need to be wrapped in a `setTimeout()` call with a timeout value of zero, or else the app hangs.
+For example:

         document.addEventListener("resume", onResume, false);
         function onResume() {